People do not buy hours

 We do not want an environment where a client is scared to pick up the phone to ask a question.
 We regard any communication with a client as healthy because if they were not speaking to me then they would be speaking to someone else!

-How Pryor Portfolio Management are paid
+How Pryor Financial Planning are paid

 The initial meeting to confirm your requirements, review our Client Agreement, undertake a comprehensive information gathering exercise and discuss the scope of our services is at our expense.